 The Sustainable Management of UK Marine Resources (SMMR) programme is addressing critical marine research gaps.
-These gaps span a variety of disciplines, from natural capital to systems-based management.
+These gaps span a variety of disciplines, from natural capital to ocean literacy and systems-based management.

-SMMR is working to break down barriers between science and policy in order to integrate disciplines, form new marine research teams, and build a strong research base to support decision-making within the UK Exclusive Economic Zone.
-If you need assistance finding an interdisciplinary project partner or stakeholder, the SMMR Champions are here to help – don’t hesitate to contact us.
+SMMR is working to break down barriers between science and policy and integrate disciplines, in order to form new marine research teams and build a strong research base to support decision-making within the UK Exclusive Economic Zone.

 By working together, we can improve management of the UK marine environment and – through better management – we can realise sustainable societal and economic benefits for the UK.